-The cornerstone in the basement today is a replica, but the real one can be seen in the Mount Vernon museum, which also contains cool items like a model of the Bastille presented to Washington in 1795 that was carved from a stone actually taken from the Bastille (the key to the Bastille is displayed in the mansion's central hall), and my older son's favorite artifact: Washington's famous "wooden" teeth.
-Spoiler alert: Contrary to myth, Washington's dentures are not really wood; they're made from elephant ivory and human and cow teeth set in brass and steel.
+The cornerstone in the basement today is a replica, but the real one can be seen in the Mount Vernon museum, which also contains cool items like a model of the Bastille presented to Washington in 1795 that was carved from a stone actually taken from the Bastille (the key to the Bastille is displayed in the mansion’s central hall), and my older son’s favorite artifact: Washington’s famous “wooden” teeth.
+Spoiler alert: Contrary to myth, Washington’s dentures are not real wood; they’re made from elephant ivory and human and cow teeth set in brass and steel.

 When George Washington died, Congress wanted a monument built in the new Capitol building in Washington, but Washington’s will clearly stated that wanted to be buried at Mount Vernon, so visitors can see the first president’s final resting place (beside his wife Martha) inside a brick tomb vault on Mount Vernon’s grounds.

 A slightly longer drive from Washington D.C. at 120 miles, but still totally do-able as a day trip is Monticello in Charlottesville.
 This magnificent home was built to Thomas Jefferson’s particular specifications, and is considered by many to be his “autobiographical masterpiece,” which he designed and redesigned – and built and rebuilt – for more than forty years.
 Because of its architectural and historic significance, Monticello has not only been designated a National Historic Landmark, but was also named a UNESCO World Heritage Site.